matte-realize/ood-calendar-sI25/Calendar/README.md

 ## Instructions

 The program runs through Intellij using the CalendarApp class.
+It can also be run using the jar file by double-clicking it (without command line arguments) or through the terminal.
 After the prompt "Type commands to view/edit calendar (type 'exit' to quit):" comes up, users will be able to create calendars using the following prompt:

 - create calendar --name (name of the calendar) --timezone (valid time zone format)